Is My Token An ERC20 Token?

 What is an ERC20 token?

 These standards enable smart contracts (tokens)to share a common programming language.
 For example, to enable the token to define the total supply of tokens, “totalSupply” would be used, instead of “totalNumber” or “totalTokens”.
-Compliance to the standards avoids confusion and enables the token to interact with wallets, exchanges and different smart contracts without running into issues due to individual token differences.
+Compliance with the standards avoids confusion and enables the token to interact with wallets, exchanges, and different smart contracts without running into issues due to individual token differences.

 The set of functions defined by the ERC20 standard are:

 - totalSupply - get the total token supply